-Seventy-three Papua New Guineans have successfully completed their studies in Australia, returning to PNG with a range of qualifications in business, health, education, governance, agriculture, transport and infrastructure.
+Seventy-three Papua New Guineans have successfully completed their studies in Australia.
+Australia Awards Alumni bring a range of qualifications in business, health, education, governance, agriculture, transport and infrastructure to the PNG workforce.

-The graduates attended a full day intensive workshop and networking event yesterday at the Stanley Hotel and Suites hosted by the Australia Awards.
-The workshop and event help prepare the graduates for reintegration into their respective workplace and communities upon returning from Australia.
+Australia Awards hosted an intensive workshop and networking event at the Stanley Hotel and Suites for the graduates.
+The workshop helps them prepare for reintegration into their workplaces and communities in PNG.

 The Australia Awards assist the public and private sector, as well as civil organisations and non-governmental organisations, to support the skills development of working professionals in PNG’s priority sectors.

-Australia Awards demonstrate the Australian Government’s commitment to supporting the PNG Government’s continued investment in the education and capacity building for Papua New Guineans.
+Australia Awards demonstrate the Australian Government’s commitment to supporting the PNG Government and their continued investment in the education and capacity building of Papua New Guineans.